-Any individual or entity using CPT content needs permission or a license (i.e., an end-user agreement or other written agreement authorizing use of CPT codes) from the AMA or an authorized distributor.
+Any individual or entity using CPT content needs permission or a license (i.e., an end-user agreement, end user license agreement, or other written agreement authorizing use of CPT codes) from the AMA or an authorized distributor.

 Examples where a license and royalty payment are required (not an exhaustive list):